2015 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 15 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that had been last used during 2011 and are scheduled to be used again during 2019.
-The names Betty, Jenny, Marilyn, and Nona were used for the first (and only, in case of Nona) time during the year after the names Bebeng, Juaning and Mina were retired.
+This is the same list used during the 2011 season, except for the names Betty, Jenny, Marilyn, Perla, and Sarah, which replaced Bebeng, Juaning, Mina, Pedring, and Sendong, respectively.
+Storms were named Betty, Jenny, Marilyn, and Nona for the first (and only, in case of Nona) time this year.

-The name Nonoy was originally included on the list; however, for political reasons as it sounds like Noynoy, the former President of the country, it was redacted and replaced with Nona in mid-December when Tropical Storm Melor entered PAGASA's AoR.
+While the name Nonoy was originally included on the list, it was changed to Nona as it bears similarity to the term "Noynoy", the incumbent president's nickname at that time.